nicklockwood/Consumer/README.md

 Because each digit in the number was matched individually, the result has been returned as an array of tokens, rather than a single token representing the entire number.
 This level of detail is potentially useful for some applications, but we don't need it right now - we just want to get the value.
 To do that, we need to *transform* the output.

 The `Match` type has a method called `transform()` for doing exactly that.
-The `transform()` method takes a closure argument of type `(_ name: Label, _ value: Any) throws -> Any?` and returns an `Any?` value.
+The `transform()` method takes a closure argument of type `Transform`, which has the signature `(_ name: Label, _ value: Any) throws -> Any?`.
 The closure is applied recursively to all matched values in order to convert them to whatever form your application needs.

 Unlike parsing, which is done from the top down, transforming is done from the bottom up.
 That means that the child nodes of each `Match` will be transformed before their parents, so that all the values passed to the transform closure should have already been converted to the expected types.